 Our performance depends on the overall health and growth of the Latin American economy, especially in Brazil.
-Brazilian GDP growth has fluctuated over the past few years, with contractions of 3.5% and 3.3% in 2015 and 2016, respectively, followed by growth of 1.1% in both 2017 and 2018.
-In 2019, Brazilian GDP grew by 1.1% and in the six months ended June 30, 2020, Brazilian GDP contracted by 5.6% compared to the corresponding period in 2019.
+Brazilian GDP growth has fluctuated over the past few years, with contractions of 3.5% and 3.3% in 2015 and 2016, respectively, followed by growth of 1.1% in 2017, 1.3% 2018 and 1.1% in 2019.
+In 2020, Brazilian GDP contracted by 4.1%.
 Growth is limited by inadequate infrastructure, including potential energy shortages and deficient transportation, logistics and telecommunication sectors, general strikes, the lack of a qualified labor force, and the lack of private and public investments in these areas, which limit productivity and efficiency.
 Additionally, despite the business continuity and crisis management policies currently in place, travel restrictions or potential impacts on personnel due to the COVID-19 pandemic may disrupt our business and the markets in which we operate.
 Any of these factors could lead to labor market volatility and generally impact income, purchasing power and consumption levels, which could limit growth and ultimately have a material adverse effect on us.